 Clotting time tests such as prothrombin time (PT) and/or activated partial thromboplastin time (aPTT) are commonly performed in an outpatient or hospital setting to evaluate the hemostatic system for a variety of reasons.
 Symptoms associated with prolonged clotting times depend on the underlying etiology.
 Prolonged clotting times of unclear etiology require further evaluation to determine the cause and exclude clinically significant bleeding disorders.
-Panel tests with reflex testing for the workup of unexpected prolonged clotting times can reduce the number of times blood will need to be drawn to establish a diagnosis and can lead to more rapid diagnosis.
-It is important to note that anticoagulant medications may affect testing, as can a recent blood transfusion or factor replacement, and appropriate specimen handling is critical to ensure accuracy of results.
+Using panel tests with reflex testing to investigate unexpected prolonged clotting times can reduce the number of times blood will need to be drawn to establish a diagnosis and can lead to more rapid diagnosis.
+It is important to note that anticoagulant medications may affect testing, as can a recent blood transfusion or factor replacement therapy, and appropriate specimen handling is critical to ensure the accuracy of results.

 Quick Answers for Clinicians

-Appropriate testing depends on the clinical presentation (bleeding, thrombosis, or asymptomatic presentation), underlying medical conditions and medications, and which clotting times are prolonged (prothrombin time [PT], activated partial thromboplastin time [aPTT], etc.).
-Additional testing could include lupus anticoagulant evaluation, fibrinogen, d-dimer, factor assays, Bethesda assays, or von Willebrand factor testing, depending on the clinical scenario.
+Appropriate testing depends on the clinical presentation (bleeding, thrombosis, or asymptomatic presentation), underlying medical conditions and medications, and which clotting times are prolonged (eg, prothrombin time [PT], activated partial thromboplastin time [aPTT]).
+Additional testing might include lupus anticoagulant evaluation, fibrinogen, d-dimer, factor assays, Bethesda assays, or von Willebrand factor testing, depending on the clinical scenario.

 Anticoagulant medications frequently interfere with coagulation testing.
-Refer to the Anticoagulants and Possible Coagulation Test Interferences table for more information.
-Therapies such as blood products and coagulation factor replacement can also affect results.
+Refer to Impacts of Common Anticoagulants on Coagulation Testing for more information.
+Therapies using blood products and coagulation factor replacement can also affect results.

 Indications for Testing

 Obtaining a CBC with platelet count may be useful (eg, to help identify or exclude quantitative platelet abnormalities).
-The following tests (available as a reflex panel in some laboratories) are appropriate for patients with prolonged PT and/or aPTT but no strong clinical or laboratory evidence of a specific hemostasis disorder:
+The following tests, which are available as components of a reflex panel in some laboratories, are appropriate for patients with prolonged PT and/or aPTT but no strong clinical or laboratory evidence of a specific hemostasis disorder:

 - PT, aPTT